dynamicslab/pysensors/docs/JOSS/paper.md

 `PySensors` enables the sparse placement of sensors for two classes of problems: reconstruction and classification.
 For reconstruction problems the package implements a unified `SensorSelector` class, with methods for efficiently analyzing the effects data or sensor quantity have on reconstruction performance.
 Often different sensor locations impose variable costs, e.g. if measuring sea-surface temperature, it may be more expensive to place buoys/sensors in the middle of the ocean than close to shore.
-These costs can be taken into account during sensor selection via a built-in cost-sensitive optimization routine [@clark2018cost].
+These costs can be taken into account during sensor selection via a built-in cost-sensitive optimization routine [@clark2018greedy].
-For classification tasks, the package implements the Sparse Sensor Placement Optimization for Classification (SSPOC) algorithm [@brunton2016sspoc], allowing one to optimize sensor placement for classification accuracy.
+For classification tasks, the package implements the Sparse Sensor Placement Optimization for Classification (SSPOC) algorithm [@brunton2016sparse], allowing one to optimize sensor placement for classification accuracy.
 This SSPOC implementation is fully general in the sense that it can be used in conjunction with any linear classifier.
-Additionally, `PySensors` provides methods to enable straightforward exploration of the impacts of primary hyperparameters.
+Additionally, `PySensors` provides methods to enable straightforward exploration of the impacts of primary hyperparameters like the number of sensors or basis modes.

-It is well known [@manohar2018sparse] that the basis in which one represents measurement data can have a pronounced effect on the sensors that are selected and the quality of the reconstruction.
+It is well known [@manohar2018data] that the basis in which one represents measurement data can have a pronounced effect on the sensors that are selected and the quality of the reconstruction.
 Users can readily switch between different bases typically employed for sparse sensor selection, including PCA modes and random projections.
 Because `PySensors` was built with `scikit-learn` compatibility in mind, it is easy to use cross-validation to select among possible choices of bases, basis modes, and other hyperparameters.